Metric/AnSAddons/AnsAuctionSnipe/README.md

 ==============
 Double click an auction list item, and ba da bing, ba da boom.
 It will purchase it if it can.

-Or use the new mouse wheel macro creation under Ans Mini Map Button -> Settings -> Macro
+Or use the new mouse wheel macro creation under Ans Minimap Button -> Settings -> Macro

 Settings -> Sniper -> Price Source
 ======================